Blind Hems by MachineTools and methods for a speedy, nearly invisible finish

 Any contemporary sewing machine that can sew a zigzag stitch also offers a blind-hem option.
 This stitch’s pattern has three or four straight stitches, followed by one zigzag stitch.
 It helps you sew blind hems quickly and with a minimum of visible stitches.
 The concept is easy to understand, even for a beginner.
 However, getting truly polished results—smooth, nearly invisible stitching—can take finesse.

 A successful machine-sewn blind hem comprises three elements: an appropriate finish at the hem’s cut edge, a properly prepared hem allowance, and stitch settings that suit the fabric.
-These factors differ for every project, so you will need to test each on scrap fabric before sewing the real hem.
-Once you have established the settings, the actual hemming is fast to complete.
+These factors differ for every project, so you need to test each on scrap fabric before sewing the real hem.
+Once you establish the settings, the actual hemming is fast to complete.